andHW/lod/README.md

 - The web app is only partially responsive.
 - It doesn't really "recreate" parts and actual mechanism in the Jacquard Loom
 - No physical components are designed, so the experience is non-physical
-- The border is small.
+- The board is small.
 Although it is scalable, the interaction for a bigger board has to be redesigned.
 Such as auto-zooming.
 - There are still many features that could be implemented.

-## For my CS fellows who are taking this class in the future:
+## Advice For my CS fellows who are taking this class in the future:

 You've made a brilliant choice!
 I took this class together with NLP in the same semester.
 It was super fun to learn the historical and technical aspects of NLP